Ashwagandha

 Uses and Preparations

 My favorite way to consume Ashwagandha is to keep some on the dashboard of my car, then chew on some of the smaller roots whenever I drive.
 Fresh Ashwagandha root makes my favorite tincture.
 Cut and sifted or powdered Ashwagandha root can be used in teas or capsules.
-It tastes a bit like a horse smells, which I like, but it's not everyone’s favorite.
 It is often recommended for nightly consumption to aid sleep and reduce stress or in the morning to boost energy.* Consult a healthcare provider for appropriate dosages and potential interactions with other medications.

 For more information on this wonderful herb please visit the American Botanical Council.